Skip to content ↓

 The people

 The MCSC’s people are behind the Consortium’s unique research, collaborations, and progress.
-We have a strong leadership team that includes Anantha P. Chandrakasan, the dean of the MIT School of Engineering, and a group of experienced Impact Fellows from diverse backgrounds and fields of study, including environmental policy and planning, physics, chemistry, finance, and anthropology.
+We have a strong leadership team that includes Anantha P. Chandrakasan, MIT Provost, and a group of experienced Impact Fellows from diverse backgrounds and fields of study, including environmental policy and planning, physics, chemistry, finance, and anthropology.
 We also work closely with MIT faculty.
 The MCSC’s Faculty Steering Committee includes representation from all five of MIT’s schools, and we are in constant collaboration with our vast network of affiliated researchers across campus as well as with affiliated organizations on campus.

 On the company side, our Industry Advisory Board members, which include chief sustainability officers and chief technology officers, are experienced, innovative, and eager to work together.